llamaxyz/llama/README.md

 ## Slither

-When running Slither, use our bash script to prevent slither from analyzing the test and script directories.
-Running `slither .` directly results in the error described here: [\[Bug\]: AssertionError post solc compilation](https://github.com/crytic/slither/issues/1932).
+Use our bash script to prevent slither from analyzing the test and script directories.
+Running `slither .` directly will result in an `AssertionError`.

 ```sh
 $ chmod +x slither.sh